 Placing Bug Predators

 You can deal with pest control by letting other animals do all the work of eliminating them.
-There are a number of predators that feast on a potato-consuming insect such as:
+There are a number of predators and beneficial insects that feast on a potato-consuming insect such as:

 - Ground beetles